-Fructose, and especially high fructose corn syrup, has recently been painted as the villain in most every article dealing with obesity.
+Fructose, and especially high fructose corn syrup, has recently been painted as the villain in almost every article dealing with obesity.

 What is it about fructose that gives it such a bad reputation?
 Fructose gets its name from fruit sugar, and in its natural form is a simple carbohydrate found in many plants.
 And fruit, as we know, contains fiber and many vitamins that are part of a healthy balanced diet plan.
-But commercial fructose is usually derived from sugar cane, sugar beets and corn, and is devoid of that other nutritional value.
+But commercial fructose is usually derived from sugar cane, sugar beets and corn, and is devoid of the nutritional value of natural fructose.

 In the 40 years since high fructose corn syrup was introduced into our diets in the U.S., the rates of obesity in this country have soared, according to the Centers for Disease Control and Prevention.
 To gain some perspective, in 1970 about 15 percent of the U.S. population was considered obese.
 Today, roughly 33 percent of American adults are considered obese.